 - Deliver complete information – a full line of sight to available quantities, order histories, formulas, yields for all products.

 - Provide the customer information the way they want to receive it.
 As chemicals are available in a variety of units of measure, the ability to deliver quantity information in the units that the customer requires is an important factor driving customer satisfaction.

 We believe that giving sales teams insights into the behaviors of their customers is a key benefit of expanded digital capabilities and the consolidated data set that results from integrated chemical manufacturing software.
 And McKinsey agrees, “Digital innovation in marketing and sales includes applying advanced-analytics-enabled pricing systems, generating growth opportunities from data, and using algorithms to predict churn at the individual-customer level and then suggesting countermeasures to the sales force.”
 The impact of these initiatives is significant for the Chemical Industry.
 Certainly, using internal and external data sources will create transparency at the customer-product segment level.
 And advanced analytics can scan millions of lines of data to develop suggestions for additional sales to individual sales reps, with the suggestions delivered via an easy-to-use app.

 3. OPERATIONAL EFFICIENCY

-Chemical companies can benefit from operational efficiency gains through improved asset utilization, enhanced yields, and efficiencies, and enhanced higher employee productivity with modern ERP and supporting business systems like Sage Enterprise Management System (Sage X3).
+Chemical companies can benefit from operational efficiency gains through improved asset utilization, enhanced yields, and efficiencies, and enhanced higher employee productivity with modern ERP and supporting business systems like Sage X3 (Sage EM).
 Specific examples include:

 - Elimination of costly and error-prone repetitive data entry